Lilith-In-Starlight/improved-templ8.py/readme.md

 `blogbase` is what tells templ8 what the blog's most basic layout is.
 It's very messy to use, but I'll document how it works soon.

+#### i want a file to have a separate basehtml
+Just add set your file's value of the `CUSTOMBASE` key to the path to your new basehtml.
+You don't need to set up this key in repl8ce.

 ## Versioning
 *Or, roxy how the fuck am i supposed to tell which of these is newest*